Another glass ceiling shatters in the legal arena. For the first time in 114 years, Australia has a female High Court chief justice.

 “The appointment of more women to this court recognises that there are now women who have the necessary legal ability and experience as well as the personal qualities to be a justice of this court.
 There seems no reason to think that that situation will not be maintained in the future.
 It may well improve.”

-It’s been a long journey for women since the High Court was established in 1903 – a year after Australia decided they could vote in elections.
+It’s been a long journey for women since the High Court was established in 1903.
 For starters, we didn’t get a female justice (let alone a chief one) on the high court until 1987.

 But now three of the seven are women, including Virginia Bell and Michelle Gordon, which is about as close to balanced as you can get…